AlisdairCP/ProjectOhros/README.md

 ### Enemies:

 #### Agents:
-Health: 1.
+- Health: 1
-Damage: 1
+- Damage: 1

-Description: Human opponents that have been hired by the government to exterminate any mages that appear in the city.
+Human opponents that have been hired by the government to exterminate any mages that appear in the city.

 ## Credits: